dartlangfr/game-store-codelab/user-story-1.md

 > **Hints:**
 >
 > - Don't forget to add needed tags in `index.html` header
-> - To apply styles from the document to the contents of a custom element, add this getter in its dart class:
+> - You need special CSS selectors (/deep/) for the styles to apply inside our webcomponents just like in our `app.css` file.
+Current CSS libs like bootstrap don't actually use them.
+For the styles to apply, import the style in each of your templates with:
 >
->   ```Dart
+>   ```html
->   bool get applyAuthorStyles => true;
+>   <link rel="stylesheet" href="css/bootstrap.min.css">
 >   ```
 > - Implement a filter function to uppercase the game name, defined in the custom element class (See [Polymer expressions](http://pub.dartlang.org/packages/polymer_expressions))
 > - Implement also a filter function to transform the rating integer to &#9733; characters ([List.generate](https://api.dartlang.org/docs/channels/stable/latest/dart_core/List.html#generate) and [List.join](https://api.dartlang.org/docs/channels/stable/latest/dart_core/List.html#join) may help)